 ** Major development **

-Andrew Forrest has announced that Fortescue aims to start building a pilot green steel plant in 2021 in the Pilbara, WA.
+Andrew Forrest has announced that Fortescue aims to start building a pilot green steel plant in 2021 in the Pilbara region of WA.
 He says that Australia produces over 40% of the world’s iron ore and that gaining 10% of the world’s steel market would generate more jobs than the current coal industry.

 Fortescue plans to use renewable energy for refining and its trucks, trains, and ships, so its steel’s embodied energy will be all renewable energy.